-When you click on either of these URLs, you will see the same content.
+When you click on either of these URLs, you will see the same page.

 Why?
-In the first URL, since no page is specified within the Ethics Center site, a web browser automatically shows the page /index.html.
+In the first URL, since no specific page is specified within the DCL site, a web browser automatically shows the default page, /index.html.

 The same is true for subfolders on a site.
-The following two URLs will show you the same page: the index page for the news folder on the Ethics Center website.
+The following two URLs will show you the same page: the index page for the room selection folder on the DCL website.

-- Your index page is the home page of your site.
+- The index page in your Base Folder is the home page of your site.
 Do not change the System Name to anything other than index.

-- Each folder needs in index page, so you will probably have multiple index pages throughout your site in different folders.
+- Each folder used in your site's navigation needs in index page, so you will probably have multiple index pages throughout your site in different folders.

 - Folders without an index page will not display any other pages within it.